fbohz/fbohz.github.io/_posts/2020-09-14-data-structures_pt1.markdown

 > Learning about data structures is an essential part of becoming a more experienced developers.
 Such knowledge will also help you to be a better problem solver.

-# Data Structures
+# Learning About Data Structures Part 1

-Learning about data structures is an essential part of becoming a more experienced developers.
+Learning about data structures is an essential part of becoming a more experienced developer.
 Such knowledge will also help you to be a better problem solver.

 While reading this article have this in mind: